-What is physiotherapy for dogs and cats?
+What is physiotherapy for dogs?

 Physiotherapy has been used in medicine for a very long time.
 Physiotherapy for animals has become established in recent years as a recognised form of treatment.
 Physiotherapy for dogs in particular is becoming steadily more important in Germany too.

 Physiotherapy deals with the musculoskeletal system of humans and animals, that is, with bones, joints, muscles and tissues.
 The aim is to restore their function and prevent further damage (e.g., due to deformities of the joints, incorrect loading due to faulty posture etc.).

 In a living organism, all systems influence one another and can therefore not be considered in isolation.
 Physiotherapy thus influences other bodily functions such as the circulation, nervous system or lymphatic system.